 When you talk about investments, they come in two main varieties – debt and equity.

 With debts, you lend your money to an entity and they pay you interest.
-With equity, you give your money to an entity and you can sell that ownership stake at a later time, hopefully for a nice gain.
-Neither are inherently safe or risky.
+With equity, you buy a piece of something and can sell that piece later, hopefully for a nice gain.
+Neither are inherently safer or riskier.

 With debts, the safety of that loan depends on the entity.
 Most safe investments are structured as loans.
 Riskier investments are often structured as ownership.

 With a loan, I'll give you a little extra interest if you promise you won't ask for your money back sooner than I expect.
 If you lend me money for 12 months, I'll give you one interest rate.
-If you lend me money for 30 years, it's higher.
-If you want your money back earlier, maybe I'll take some of that interest back. (this is, essentially, a certificate of deposit too)
+If you lend me money for 30 years, I'll give you a higher one.
+If you want your money back earlier, I might claw some of that interest back. (this is, essentially, what happens with a certificate of deposit)

 With ownership, you buy a piece of me, my business, or some other asset.
-You may get a periodic payment (dividends) but the return is based on equity appreciation and when you sell the asset.
+You may get a periodic payment (dividends) but the bulk of the return is on equity appreciation when you sell.
 It's riskier because the ownership piece can go up or down in value.
-Sometimes it can go up and down in value independent of the asset, as often happens with publicly traded stocks.
+Sometimes it can go up and down in value independent of the asset, like with publicly traded stocks.

 Safe investments are loans to entities deemed safe.
 Lending money to the United States Government is safe because it's likely to be repaid.
 Lending money to your cousin and his new business venture is less safe.
 Lending money to your 6-yo nephew is even less safe.

 Safety does not mean you will not lose money or purchasing power.
 Inflation is an ever-present spectre and it's why you could get a pack of baseball cards for 5 cents many many years ago (though you could probably still find bazooka gum for a nickel!).